-Before the International Builders’ Show last month, I called my hotel seeking suggestions for a good breakfast place nearby to meet with a source for an upcoming article; neutral ground, something local, and not a concession stand at the convention center.
+Before the International Builders’ Show, I called my hotel seeking suggestions for a good breakfast place nearby to meet with a source for an upcoming article; neutral ground, something local, and not a concession stand at the convention center.

 I know what you’re thinking: Why not just go on Yelp to find a top-rated restaurant?
 Ultimately, that’s what I did because the “concierge” at my hotel, while very nice, recommended only restaurants located within the resort.